rashansmith/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 ## Avoiding Common Attacks

 ### Use of specific compiler pragma:
-- Using version 0.8.9
+- SWC-103: Using version 0.8.9

-### Use of Modifiers only for validation:
-- A number of modifiers are used to make sure that certain prerequisites are met before a function is called.

 ### Reentrancy:
-- The OpenZeppelin Reentrancy Guard is used in the smart contract.
+- SWC-107: The OpenZeppelin Reentrancy Guard is used in the smart contract.